Skip to main content

 GINA adds another layer of protection by prohibiting discrimination based on genetic information, which includes family medical history.
 This is particularly relevant to health risk assessments (HRAs) that ask about an employee’s family history of diseases.
 For a wellness program that includes such inquiries to be lawful, the employee’s participation must be voluntary, and they must provide prior, knowing, and written consent.

-GINA also prohibits employers from offering incentives in exchange for information about an employee’s children or the of a spouse.
+GINA also prohibits employers from offering incentives in exchange for information about an employee’s children or the genetic information of a spouse.
 This statute reflects a societal understanding that an individual’s genetic makeup, a core component of their biological identity, should not be a factor in their employment opportunities or the cost of their health care.

 The intersection of the ADA, GINA, and HIPAA creates a multi-layered regulatory framework that prioritizes employee privacy and non-discrimination.